-Review Date: March 2019
+Review Date: March 2022

-Forest Academy and Elveden C of E Primary Academy Special Educational Needs and Disability (SEND) Policy
+Elveden C of E Primary Academy Special Educational Needs and Disability (SEND) Policy

-Forest Academy and Elveden Academy are inclusive schools.
+Elveden C of E Primary Academy is an inclusive school, where all children are valued and treated with dignity and respect.
 We take safeguarding very seriously and all of our policies are developed with a high priority on children's safety and in the light of our safeguarding policy.
 All of our school policies are interlinked and should be read and informed by all other policies.
 In particular, the SEND policy is linked to behaviour, anti-bullying, medical and curriculum policies.

-Forest Academy and Elveden Academy are part of the Mildenhall SEN Hub which is a partnership of 8 local primary schools, working together to improve provision for children with SEND.
+Elveden C of E Primary Academy is part of the Mildenhall SEN Hub which is a partnership of 15 local primary schools, working together to improve provision for children with SEND.
 Together with the other schools, we have produced a guide for parents of children with SEN. The Mildenhall Hub SEN Information is available from our website and is a comprehensive set of Frequently Asked Question which explains how all of the Hub schools support children and parents.
 The Mildenhall Hub SEN Information was produced in conjunction with parents from all of our hub schools.
 The website also includes a link to Suffolk's Local Offer for parents and children with SEN and disabilities.

 This SEND policy is written to comply with the 2014 Children and Families Act and its SEN Code of Practice together with the Equality Act 2010.
-In relation to the admission of pupils with disabilities, please see our accessibility plan.

-The SEND team at Forest Academy
+The SEND team at Elveden C of E Primary Academy

 Inquiries about an individual child's progress should be addressed at first to the class teacher since he or she is the person who knows the child best.
-Other enquiries can be addressed to Zoe Huff - SENCo
+Other enquiries can be addressed to Zoe Huff - SENCO